chaitanyalatha/Techturk/README.md

 **Output**

-- All the outputs will be available by next day in Google drive: Delivery -> Architecture and AWS Pricing Review

-Engineering Team: Please make sure that you include below points in the output section.
+- All the outputs will be available by next day in Google drive: Delivery -> Architecture and AWS Pricing Review **Note:** Engineering Team: Please make sure that you include below points in the output section.
 - AWS Calculator links (helpful for us when quoting our managed services and other 3rd party services)
 - Architecture Diagram
 - If suggesting RI's, could you please insert upfront cost for partial, full-upfront options.